 - (6) If the sample location is known to have a TDS greater than 1,000 mg/L, gross alpha must be analyzed using an appropriate method, e.g., EPA 00-02, EPA 900.0.
 Additionally, if the reported gross alpha activity is less than or equal to 15 pCi/L and the uncertainty of the adjusted gross alpha analysis is greater than or equal to 15 pCi/L is acceptable (e.g. 36 ± 21 pCi/L would be acceptable since the low range is at 15 pCi/L).
 Please utilize the appropriate method to minimize the uncertainty.
-See Profile R analyte list on the Division's website for additional information. - E. Quarterly and annual monitoring reports and release reporting shall be in accordance with Part II.B. - F. All sampling and analytical accuracy shall be in accordance with Part II.E. - G. Permit Limitations - 1.
-Unless authorized by the Division, no chemicals may be stored at the site or used in the beneficiation process. - 2.
-Tailings shall be returned to the pits or trenches from which the ore was obtained no later than the following June 30th after tailings generation; however, the minimum amount of tailings necessary to maintain pond stability and capacity, if any, may be placed on a pond embankment by the same date. - 3.
-After removal of any tailings, a new layer of bentonite, sufficient to minimize infiltration of process water, shall be placed in each pond no later than June 30th of each year of operation. - 4.
-Process water shall not be discharged into a surface-water drainage, whether surface water is present or not. - 5.
-Unless authorized by the Division, the Permittee shall not process non-alluvial (hard-rock) ore, or install or utilize an ore crusher or other means to reduce the physical dimensions of the ore. - 6.
-Prior to beneficiating any material derived from outside of the permitted facility area of review, written Division approval must be obtained.
-The Division may require characterization of the material, modification of the Permit, and payment of Permit modification fees.
+See Profile R analyte list on the Division's website for additional information. - E. Quarterly and annual monitoring reports and spill reporting shall be in accordance with Part II.B. - F. All sampling and analytical accuracy shall be in accordance with Part II.E. - G. Permit Limitations - 1.
+The use of any chemicals other than approved flocculants is prohibited. - 2.
+Failure to meet a Schedule of Compliance date or requirement. - 3.
+The facility shall not degrade waters of the State to the extent that applicable water quality standards and background concentrations are exceeded. - 4.
+All analytical samples shall be analyzed as mentioned in the Footnotes or Section II.E, as applicable. - 5.
+Except as otherwise allowed by this Permit, a minimum 2-foot freeboard shall be maintained in all ponds. - 6.
+All process tailings reject material and dredged pond sediment shall be returned to the mine as backfill.
+Tailings reject and dredged pond sediment shall not be stockpiled more than 2 years prior to using as backfill.